 Thanks to Air Canada’s Star Alliance partnership, points earned (or bought) in its Aeroplan program can be used on flights worldwide.
-This includes direct services between Australia and Bangkok on Thai Airways and to Japan on ANA.
+This includes direct services between Australia and Bangkok on Thai Airways and Japan on ANA.

-85-100% bonus when you buy Aeroplan Points
+Up to 85% bonus when you buy Aeroplan Points

 * the tier thresholds themselves can also vary – check Aeroplan to see yours.
+Some readers may receive different offer amounts.

-Buying a full serve of 1,000,000 Aeroplan Points (500,000 base points with a 100% bonus) clocks in at CA$17,500.
-That’s about AU$19,675.
+Buying a full serve of 925,000 Aeroplan Points (500,000 base points with an 85% bonus) clocks in at CA$18,750.
+That’s about AU$20,785.
 Sales tax is levied on top when using a Canadian credit card, but not when buying from addresses in Australia or the United States.

 Offer history

 Below is the recent history of Aeroplan bonus promotions.
 We consider an 85% bonus to be an average deal.
 Anything above 100% is an offer worth considering.
+Note that Aeroplan has increased the cost to buy points in 2025.

 Aeroplan offer history